Dermatologist's Guide to Your Best Skin

 Using Retinol With Other Products

 I'm often asked if retinol can be layered with other active ingredients.
 The short answer is yes.
-However, always add active to your skincare regime one at a time to give your skin time to adjust.
+However, always add actives to your skincare regime one at a time to give your skin time to adjust.
 Irritation is more likely when you start mixing actives.

-Sign-up HERE for our newsletter to receive access to expert skin care advice from founder and dermatologist Dr. Heather D. Rogers, MD.
+To learn more, sign-up HERE to receive weekly educational newsletters from our founder and dermatologist, Dr. Heather D. Rogers, MD.

 Back to blog